generateui/ComAddinEvent/README.md

 Proof of concept for communication between COM addins within VSTO context

+Requirements:
+* Visual Studio 2013
+* VSTO april 2014 (newest at time of writing)

 To debug:

 1. Open and run HasEvent.
 Word should start and you should see the add-in load.